Hurricane Elena

 Elena's slow movement off western Florida resulted in severe beach erosion and damage to coastal buildings, roads, and seawalls, especially to those of old or inadequate construction.
 Destruction was greatest near the shore and on islands such as Cedar Key and Dog Island, though tornadoes spawned by the hurricane swept through communities and mobile home parks well inland.
 The hurricane devastated the Apalachicola Bay shellfish industry, killing large quantities of oysters, destroying their reefs, and leaving thousands of workers unemployed.
 Farther west, Dauphin Island in Alabama endured wind gusts as high as 130 mph and a significant storm surge.
 The island sustained some of the most significant damage inflicted by Elena, including several hundred damaged or demolished homes.
 The rest of the state's coast also sustained considerable damage, and the inland pecan and soybean crops were severely diminished in Alabama and Mississippi.

 Over 13,000 homes were damaged in Mississippi, and 200 were destroyed.
 Cities close to the Alabama border—including Pascagoula—experienced widespread damage to residences, schools, and businesses, and the community of Gautier was effectively isolated from the outside world.
 Several apparent but unconfirmed tornadoes appear to have exacerbated the damage in the Gulfport area.
 Wind damage extended into portions of eastern Louisiana.
 Overall, nine people died as a result of the hurricane: two in Texas due to drownings in rip currents, three in Florida, two in Louisiana, one in Arkansas, and one in a maritime accident in the Gulf of Mexico.
-Damage totaled about $1.3 billion, and power outages from the storm affected 550,000 people.
+Damage totaled about $1.3 billion, (Note: Monetary figures in 1985 USD, unless otherwise noted.) and power outages from the storm affected 550,000 people.
 In Elena's wake, President Ronald Reagan declared parts of Alabama, Mississippi, and Florida federal disaster areas, making storm victims eligible for financial aid and temporary housing.
 The name Elena was later retired from the cyclical list of Atlantic hurricane names because of the storm's effects.